Starmer to meet Ukraine allies at G20 to discuss US-drafted peace plan

 Earlier on Friday, Ukrainian President Volodymyr Zelensky said in a video address to his nation that it faced “one of the most difficult moments” in its history, facing a choice between “losing its dignity or the risk of losing a key partner”.

-It followed his 40-minute call with Sir Keir, France’s Emmanuel Macron and Germany’s Friedrich Merz, in which the European leaders emphasised that Ukraine “must determine its future under its sovereignty”.
+It followed his 40-minute call with Sir Keir, Mr Macron and Mr Merz, in which the European leaders emphasised that Ukraine “must determine its future under its sovereignty”.

 The Prime Minister said they had emphasised to Mr Zelensky their support for Ukraine and the “fundamental principle” that Kyiv should be in charge of its own destiny.